rgm/read52/29-jeremy-ashkenas.md

 going to learn a hell of a lot and have a very strong high count of meaning per word there.

-So, this comes back to code in terms of sort of the fundamental ideas behind some programming paradigms, like Alan Kay and object-oriented programming, right:
+This comes back to code in terms of the fundamental ideas behind some programming paradigms, like Alan Kay and object-oriented programming:

 > "While we count the lines of code we use (which are expressed in
 > languages with careful syntax we define), the battles here are fought,